Angle Icon

 Best fit for Clinicians who prefer structured notes and minimal setup Clinicians who want highly free-form templates Freed aligned better with my documentation style overall.

-The setup: How I tested Freed and Heidi
+The setup: Freed vs. Heidi

 • Routine wellness exams